yanascz/bitcoin-widgets-ios/README.md

 ![Bitcoin Widgets](https://repository-images.githubusercontent.com/503792690/78980745-cce8-428e-ba02-c81f98f0a2e0)

-See status of your [full node](https://bitcoin.org/en/full-node) and/or [mempool.space](https://mempool.space) Bitcoin explorer on your iPhone, iPad or Mac with the Apple M1 chip.
+See status of your [full node](https://bitcoin.org/en/full-node) and/or [mempool.space](https://mempool.space) Bitcoin
+explorer on your iPhone, iPad or Mac with the Apple M1 chip.
+Some widgets may also be added to your Apple Watch.

 ## Installation